Border Patrol Agent: Career Guide

 Border Patrol Agent Salary and Job Outlook

-Border patrol agents’ salary is based on the General Schedule pay scale.
+Border patrol agents' salary is based on the General Schedule pay scale.
 You can view the current General Schedule pay scale at the US Office of Personnel Management website.
-BPA job salaries on the USAJOBS website range from between $40,000 to $83,000 per year.
+Most BPA salaries on the USAJOBS website range from between $41,000 to $90,000 per year.
 The base pay range for border patrol agents varies according to education, experience, and duty posting.
-BPAs have many opportunities to increase their base pay through overtime and other salary incentives, including premium pay for holidays and nightshifts and awards for outstanding performance.
+BPAs have many opportunities to increase their base pay through overtime and other salary incentives, including premium pay for holidays and night shifts.
 The United States has a great need for border patrol agents, as it is continually increasing security and inspection of people and goods that enter its borders.
 There are approximately 18,000 Border Patrol Agents and staff represented by the National Border Patrol Council (NBPC) labor union.1

 Interested in a career similar to a border patrol agent?
 Check out these related careers: